egemadra/schemax/readme.md

 - "public" schema is assumed for PostgreSQL.
 */
 var options = {
-  adapter: "mysql", //other options are "sqlite3" and "pg"
+  adapter: "mysql", //other options are "sqlite3" and "pg" or "postgres".
   host: "localhost",
   user: "someuser",
   password: "somepassword",